BUD 630 Buddha Nature:

 If there are further questions about texts, please write to email@example.com.

-For questions about the Self-Paced Online Course, contact SPOC Coordinator Jenny Shu at email@example.com.
+For questions about taking this course as a Self-Paced Online Course, contact SPOC Coordinator Jenny Shu at firstname.lastname@example.org.